 Q: What is the registration timeline?

-November 24, 2018 – The Swannanoa Gathering pre-registration opens when the newsletter is mailed to everyone on our mailing list.
-Online pre-registration opens after Thanksgiving.
+December 1, 2019 – The Swannanoa Gathering pre-registration opens when the newsletter is mailed to everyone on our mailing list.
+Online pre-registration opens December 1st.
 To find out what it means to pre-register, read “What is pre-registration and how can it help me get the classes I want?” below.

-Early Registration – Pre-registrants have received emails, catalogs and cover letters with class registration information.
-Early registration opens March 2nd at 11am EST. Pre-registrants must sign up for classes before March 15th when General Registration opens in order to get an early chance at class selections.
+Early Registration – Pre-registrants will receive emails, catalogs and cover letters with class registration information.
+Early registration opens in February, after Pre-registration closes.
+Pre-registrants must sign up for classes before General Registration opens in March, in order to get an early chance at class selections.

 Q: When does registration for next summer begin?